KathrynLaing/DQ-Pruning/README.md

 # CP-Net Generator
 The CP-net generator we used for these experiments takes some inspiration from the CP-net generator described by Allen et al. (2016).
 In particular, the usage of the dagcode representation of DAGs, and the test for conditional preference table (CPT) degeneracy.
 However, our generator does not guarantee a specific distribution over the generated CP-nets.
 This is because the probability vectors required by Allen et al. (2016), to make their generation uniform, required more precision than was possible for our computational resources.
 Our generator also differs from theirs in that it allows variables to have different domain sizes (whereas Allen et al. (2016) requires all variables to have the same domain size).

-The CP-net generator function, `rand.cpn`, is given in the R script `CPNGenerator.R`, along with all of its dependent functions.
+Our CP-net generator function, `rand.cpn`, is given in the R script `CPNGenerator.R`, along with all of its dependent functions.
 Note that these functions require the R libraries `primes` and `Rmpfr`.
 In this script, we also give an illustrative example of what the output CP-nets look like as R objects.
 We also show how to generate an associated outcome.
 These are the required inputs for the dominance testing functions.

 The CP-net generator function works as follows:
 1. Generate a valid dagcode.